-Implementation of the Designation of the Headwaters of the Cultus River RNA is consistent with the Deschutes Land and Resource Management Plan and the Northwest Forest Plan.
+Implementation of the Designation of the Headwaters of the Katsuk Butte RNA is consistent with the Deschutes Land and Resource Management Plan and the Northwest Forest Plan.
 There are no ground disturbing activities associated with this designation therefore it is consistent with the Aquatic Conservation Strategy Objectives and maintains the existing conditions for aquatic habitats.

-Threatened, Endangered, and Sensitive Plant Species
+Threatened, Endangered, and Sensitive Plants

-A Biological Evaluation has been prepared to determine potential effects from the proposed action on threatened, endangered, and sensitive plants in compliance with direction in the FSM 2672.4.
-Species considered are those on the on the current Regional Forester's Sensitive Species List (USDA Forest Service 2011) that are documented or suspected to occur on the Deschutes National Forest (see Appendix A of the Plant BE).
+A Biological Evaluation has been prepared to evaluate Threatened, Endangered, and Sensitive (TES) plants to determine potential effects from a proposed action on these species.
+This Biological Evaluation evaluates effects to TES plants related to the establishment of Katsuk Butte Research Natural Area (RNA).
+It is prepared in compliance with direction in Forest Service Manual 2672.4.
+Species considered are those TES plant species on the current Regional Forester's Sensitive Species List (USDA Forest Service 2011) that are documented or suspected to occur on the Deschutes National Forest (see Appendix A of Botany BE).